English Democrats: History

 In 1998, in response to calls for the devolution of power to Scotland and Wales, Robin Tilbrook aimed at reforming the English National Party, which had ceased operating in 1981.
 This project included members of the Campaign for an English Parliament, a pressure group that lobbies for a devolved English Parliament.
 The party was relaunched as the "English Democrats" in September 2002, after merging with several other smaller political parties.
 In October 2004 the party merged with the Reform UK Party, which was a small splinter group from the United Kingdom Independence Party (UKIP).
 The New England Party merged with the English Democrats in February 2007.

 The English Democrats were co-founders of the English Constitutional Convention, now defunct.

 In December 2004, it was rumoured that Robert Kilroy-Silk, the former UKIP MEP had entered into negotiation to join the English Democrats.
 However, Kilroy-Silk formed Veritas instead.

-In 2007, the columnist and TV medical doctor Vernon Coleman announced he had joined the English Democrats.
+In 2007, the columnist and conspiracy theorist Vernon Coleman announced he had joined the English Democrats.

 The party's most significant electoral success came when Peter Davies (a former UKIP and Reform UK member), its candidate for Mayor of Doncaster, was elected.
 Having received 16,961 votes in the first round, 189 votes behind the independent Michael Maye, Davies was returned in the second count on transfers of second preference votes, with 25,344 votes to 24,990.
 However, Davies announced his resignation from the party on 5 February 2013 citing "a big influx of new members joining from the British National Party".
 One of its councillors, Mick Glynn, resigned the following day after the party's chairman, Tilbrook, launched a personal attack on Davies, thus reducing its number of elected representatives to two.
 The English Democrats lost their remaining councillors in the 2015 local elections.
 On 18 September 2015, Veritas merged into the English Democrats.
+Of the party officers, only the party leader, Therese Muchewizc, joined the English Democrats filling the roles of Deputy Chairman and National Council Member, the remaining officers refusing to do so due to differences in policy beliefs.

 The party claimed a total membership of 1,011 at the end of 2004, and 1,202 at the end of 2005.

-The party has lost the vast majority of its General Election minimum 5% of poll deposits, seen few councillors by election and defection and been regarded by some as a fringe party.
+In 2015, the party lost the vast majority of its general election minimum 5% of poll deposits, had a few councillors elected and gained some by defection and was regarded by some as a fringe party.

 Leaders

 Election performances and campaigns

-The first person to stand as a candidate for the English Democrats was Gary Cowd, who stood in Rushmoor—West Heath Ward in North Hampshire in a council by-election in May 2003.
+The first person to stand as a candidate for the English Democrats was Gary Cowd, who stood in West Heath Ward, Rushmoor, in North Hampshire in a council by-election in May 2003.
 Cowd was an active member of the English Democrats and a National Council member.
 He left the party in 2006.